Shankhadweep/Ollam-PDF-Reader/README.md

 # Chat with PDF locally with Ollama 🚀

-This is a demo (accompanying the YouTube tutorial below) Jupyter Notebook showcasing a simple local RAG (Retrieval Augmented Generation) pipeline for chatting with PDFs.
+This is a demo Jupyter Notebook showcasing a simple local RAG (Retrieval Augmented Generation) pipeline for chatting with PDFs.

 ## Running the Streamlit application